NordicSemiconductor/asset-tracker-cloud-docs/docs/guides/FourKindsOfData.rst

 =============

 Device state and configuration are timeless data that are always required.
-The device sends a GPS position over the cellular connection and the digital twin is updated.
+The device sends a GNSS position over the cellular connection and the digital twin is updated.
 Thus, the current location of the device is known.
 When the device configuration is changed (``A -> A'``) the device will eventually apply the new configuration, and if another configuration change was made while the device was not connected (``A' -> A''``) the device can directly transition to ``A''``.
 To make state and configuration changes available over time, all changes can be stored on the cloud side with associated timestamps and made available for retrieval in a time-series manner.